Fariha-alam-mozumder/Project/README.md

 **Description on the topic:** <br>
-The targeted project is a comprehensive web-based platform designed to facilitate the connection between elderly individuals seeking assistance.
+The targeted project is a comprehensive web-based platform designed to facilitate the connection between elderly individuals seeking assistance.
 Here, the service providers are offering various services.The system is aimed to focus on user friendly interaction and efficient management of profiles, booking and transaction of points